mikolalysenko/surface-nets/README.md

 surface-nets
 ============
-Extract a triangulated level set from an ndarray in any dimension.
+Extract a simplicial level set from an [ndarray](https://github.com/mikolalysenko/ndarray) in any dimension using naive surface nets.
+This module works in both node.js and with [browserify](http://browserify.org/)!

 # Example